qtq80-jQlbw6

 YBC offers fairly short wait times, and most everyone referred or who self-refers is “screened in”, as we believe each person’s concerns are usually valid and should be at least addressed and referred when appropriate.
 As the clinic practice has grown, we continue to offer patients a personalized, holistic approach to care and participate in virtual IEP meetings and community-based team meetings for complex patients.
 Virtual YBC Team members able to understand the challenges of parenting and special needs help patients/parents with registration and scheduling.
 The YBC scheduling team not only manages the schedules, but also provides assistance and reassurance to incoming patients and their families.
 With the pandemic, this model of registration has been invaluable, and the YBC Team works well together, with each person’s input contributing directly to the workflow method.
 We have a culture of innovation - each individual’s perspective is valued, and team members are explicitly encouraged to bring forward their ideas and have them vetted for implementation.
 As a Center of Excellence for Autism, we also participate in ECHO Autism: Washington State for continuing education and professional networking.

 Telehealth was implemented early on for follow-up visits to allow patients an option to reduce both travel and patient/caregiver stressors.
-With the COVID-19 pandemic, telehealth quickly became the only mode for care at YBC and we adapted from using in-person developmental testing to online options and telehealth delivery methods.
-Behavioral Health screening forms were also digitalized and are attached with every visit to assess for ongoing anxiety and depression.
+With the COVID-19 pandemic, Telehealth quickly became the only mode for care at YBC and we adapted from using in-person developmental testing to online options and Telehealth delivery methods.
+Behavioral Health screening forms were also digitalized and are attached with every visit to assess for ongoing focus, worry, sadness or mood concerns.
 This novel model of care has now become so comfortable for all that it is here to stay!
-We are able to provide care from the borders of Canada to the borders of our neighboring states, and we love and learn so much about patients by making telehealth “house calls.”
+We are able to provide care from the borders of Canada to the borders of our neighboring states, and we love and learn so much about patients by making Telehealth “house calls.”

-The need for autism and/or ADHD evaluation is not just for children, however, so as parents asked for their own assessments and care, this then extended to other adults who are questioning autism or ADHD for themselves.
-Many young adults come with years of psychiatric history and failed medication trials, but may benefit from simplified care plans in the context of newly-diagnosed autism.
-Caring for adult patients with autism teaches us more about caring for children and vice versa!
-We have found the young adult neurodiverse population often responds well when given the same medical treatment as their "10-year old selves"; rather than utilizing heavier psychiatric medication, much of the time we opt for treating ADHD and anxiety first, making recommendations for collaborative care ideas for their primary or specialty care team to continue.
+The need for autism, ADHD, and other developmental health evaluation is not just for children, so this then extended to colleged-aged youth who were questioning autism or ADHD for themselves.
+Many of these youth come with years of psychiatric history and failed medication trials, but may benefit from simplified care plans in the context of newly-diagnosed autism or pediatric developmental understanding.
+Caring for older youth patients with autism teaches us more about caring for younger children and vice versa!
+We have found older youth with neurodiversity often responds well when given the same medical treatments as their "10-year old selves"; rather than utilizing heavier psychiatric medication.
+Much of the time we opt for treating sleep, focus, or worry challenges first, making recommendations for collaborative care ideas for primary or specialty care team to continue in community health settings.

 The YBC Team is so happy to be able to work with such wonderful, interesting, and diverse individuals and families!

-Thank you to all who have contributed to making this community developmental-behavioral practice idea such a fantastic reality!
-Dr. Kat, ARNP
+Thank you to all who have contributed to making this community developmental-behavioral pediatric practice idea such a fantastic reality!

 IMG_0099